-Part the coat on the back of the animal at the base of the neck in front of the shoulder blades until the skin is visible.
-Place the tip of the pipette on the skin and squeeze the pipette several times to empty its contents completely and directly onto the skin in one spot.
+Part the fur on the animal's neck at the base of the skull until the skin is visible.
+Place the tip of the pipette on the skin and squeeze the pipette firmly several times to empty its contents directly onto the skin.
 Application at the base of the skull will minimise the opportunity for the animal to lick the product.
 Apply only to undamaged skin.